liftlobby/Fakeseeker/README.md

 - Model/Threshold Errors on First Run: The first time you run the app, it might try to download the latest detection model if you have an internet connection.
 If this fails, you might see an error.
 Please ensure you are connected to the internet and try restarting the application.

 6. Enjoy using FakeSeeker!

-Key things to customize:

-[[Model](https://github.com/liftlobby/Fakeseeker/releases/tag/1.2.0)]: This is the most critical part.
-Replace this placeholder with the direct link to the releases page of your GitHub repository.
-Using /releases/latest usually points to the most recent one.

-FakeSeeker_vX.Y.Z.zip: Adjust the filename example to match how you actually name your zipped distribution file on the releases page.

-Operating System: If you provide builds for macOS or Linux, create separate, similar instructions mentioning .dmg/.app files for macOS or .tar.gz/AppImage/etc. for Linux and their respective extraction/running methods.